MediGlobeApp/support-site/faq.md

 **Pro Tip**: Use generic names for best results (e.g., "ibuprofen" instead of "Advil").

-### What is the camera scanner feature?

-The camera scanner uses OCR (Optical Character Recognition) to:
-- Read medication labels
-- Extract medication names
-- Automatically search for equivalents

-**To use:**
-1. Tap the camera icon
-2. Point at the medication label
-3. Tap to capture
-4. Review extracted text
-5. Search automatically

 ### How does location detection work?

 MediGlobe can automatically detect your country using: